Same Song

 The video starts off with a hearse driving into a drive-in theater, showing clips from Nothing but Trouble.
 The Digital Underground crew leaves the hearse.
 Shock G, portraying an American rock musician, raps the first verse.
 Shock G's alter ego, Humpty Hump—alternately portraying an Arab, an Asian, and an Eskimo—raps the second and fifth verses.
 Money B, portraying an orthodox Jew, raps the third verse.
 Shock G raps the fourth verse, portraying a Jamaican rasta, and Tupac raps the final verse, portraying an African king.

 Dan Aykroyd appears, portraying a Scottish bagpipe artist, as well as a Los Angeles gang member and a man in middle eastern clothing, while Dr. Dre and Eazy-E also make cameo appearances.
+Aykroyd's appearance is because Same Song is featured on the soundtrack of his Nothing but Trouble film, and Digital Underground also has a cameo appearance in the movie.